bdlm/errors/README.md

 }
 ```

-Test to see if a specific error type exists anywhere in an error stack:
+#### Test to see if a specific error type exists anywhere in an error stack
 ```go
 var MyError = errors.New("My error")
 func main() {